-Regarding LCA’s help fighting puppy mills in Hawaii, Keoni Vaughn said, “We’re grateful for your (LCA’s) help, because this is an island and everybody knows everybody, so to come in here, undercover, and get this great footage is huge and it will have an impact.”
+Regarding LCA’s help fighting puppy mills in Hawaii, Keoni Vaughn said, “We’re grateful for your (LCA’s) help, because this is an island and everybody knows everybody, so to come in here, undercover, and get this great tage is huge and it will have an impact.”

 It is the hope of the HHS and the Hawaiian humane community that people like the Luke’s will be prevented from abusing dogs and puppies in the future by passing legislation aimed at increasing supervision, enforcement capabilities, and penalties against breeders who treat their dogs and puppies inhumanely.
 Both the Hawaiian State Senate and the House of Representatives have dog breeder bills under consideration for the 2012 session.

 “It isn’t over,” promises DeRose, “one way or another the Luke’s, people like them, and puppy millers everywhere will be made to pay for their actions.”